 Running late this morning?
 Always keep some bananas, frozen strawberries and yogurt on hand to make a smoothie.
 It just takes a minute and you can drink it on your way to work!

 Overnight oats are convenient and the flavor combos are endless so you’ll never get bored.
-They can be stored for up to 5 days in the fridge so go ahead and throw together a few one evening for a quick breakfast.
+They can be stored for up to 5 days in the fridge so go ahead and throw together a few one evening for a week of quick breakfasts.

 Play It Again, Sam